Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 *"Heard that!"* Firth called over the phone.
 Xiù pressed it to her ear again.

 "Okay, well... they have their own ship, right?"
 She nodded, and then her eyebrows knotted together.
-"They called it what?…*Really?* That’s, um…okaaay.
-No, I mean... yeah, I guess if he owns it I guess he can call it what he likes, but…really?"
+"They called it what?...*Really?* That’s, um... okaaay.
+No, I mean... yeah, I guess if he owns it I guess he can call it what he likes, but... really?"

 "Babe?"
 Allison asked.
 Xiù gave her an *I’ll-tell-you-later* shrug.